conda/conda/docs/source/user-guide/tasks/manage-environments.rst

 .. tip::
    By default, environments are installed into the ``envs`` directory in your conda directory.
-Run ``conda create --help`` for information on specifying a different path.
+See :ref:`specifying-location` or run ``conda create --help`` for information on specifying a different path.

 Use the terminal or an Anaconda Prompt for the following steps: